z-prize/prize-mobile-msm/README.md

 * 3x for 3rd place
 * 0x for 4th place and below

+Following the end of the competition, the sponsorship team will reach out to winning teams to arrange for them to receive their prize.

 ## Notes

-All submission code must be open-sourced at the time of submission.
+All submission code must be open-sourced at the deadline for final submission (October 1st).
 Code and documentation must be dual-licensed under both the MIT and Apache-2.0 licenses.

 ## Questions

 If there are any questions about this prize, please contact victor@clabs.co

 ### Hardware & Benchmarks Rationale